The A626 Stockport to Marple Road was slowly sliding down the embankment towards the watercourse known as Marple Brook.

 Duration: 36 Weeks

-The immediate Dan Bank area is designated a site of Special of Biological Interest and Ancient Woodland found on the steep slopes either side of the carraigeway.
+The immediate Dan Bank area is designated a site of Special of Biological Interest and, also, Ancient Woodland is found on the steep slope leading down to a watercourse known as Marple Brook.
 The work was undertaken in three phases.

-During phase one, counterfort land drains were installed on the 1.2km long slope and Marple Brook was cleaned of debris and scour protection measures were installed.
-The second phase included construction of a 350m long contiguously piled reinforced concrete retaining wall and capping beam.
+During phase one, counterfort land drains were installed on the 1.0km long slope and the watercourse at the bottom was cleaned of debris and scour protection measures were installed.
+The second phase included construction of a 350m long contiguously piled retaining wall which was laterally retained at the top with a reinforced capping fixed back into the slope with soil anchors.
+The reinforced beam also provides anchorage for the proposed vehicle restraint barrier.
 To avoid road disruption, the vast majority of work was undertaken during night time closures of the A626.
-New road drainage, storm water interceptors and steel rope vehicle restraint system were installed and fitted.
+New highway drainage, storm water interceptors and urgent carriageway repairs were also undertaken during this second phase.

-The final phase involved slope stabilisation work to the upper slope above the A626.
-This part of the scheme involved the installation of geo-textile mesh reatined by 15 metre long soil nails This allowed the excavation of the existing embankment to enable the extra width necessary to contruct a new stone retaining wall.
-Concurrent with the wall construction, the existing asphalt road and kerb line was replaced in its entirerity over a 1.0km length.
-Once again all the works were carried out at night throughout the evenings between the hours of 7pm and 6am to eliminate any traffic chaos.
+The final phase involved stabilisation work to the upper slope above carriageway involving the installation of geo-textile mesh retained by 15 metre long soil nails faced with stone masonry.
+Concurrent with the wall construction, the existing highway was reconstructed along a 1.0km length comprising of full depth asphalt road construction, new kerbs, footpaths and the reconfiguration of a busy signalised road junction.
+Once again all the works were carried out overnight between the hours of 7pm and 6am to eliminate any traffic chaos.